-Australian Heritage Funerals was established in 1998 by the McGrath -Colquhoun family and is managed by Judith McGrath-Colquhoun.
+Australian Heritage Funerals was established in 1998 by the McGrath -Colquhoun family and remains family owned, being managed by Judith McGrath-Colquhoun.
 Judith works actively in the day-to-day running of the funeral home.
 Our son Lawson has joined the company and we are delighted to have him continue the family tradition.
 We are also fortunate to be supported by a team of warm, caring and experienced staff.
 Learn a little about us…..

 As the Owner and Managing Director of Australian Heritage Funerals, my overall priority is to ensure that we deliver exceptional service every day.
 That each and every thing we do is of the highest standards and helps the families who rely on us.